 To change your logo go to the 'Page Master' under the 'Design' menu

 All the Treshnish Islands now belong to the Hebridean Trust, and are a Site of Special Scientific Interest (SSSI).
-These days there are a lot of tourist boats coming and going, so ideally anchor overnight when you should have the place to yourself.
-The anchorage is not as exposed as it looks, and is fine even if a gale is blowing, provided it is from the west.
+These days there are a lot of tourist boats coming and going to Lunga, so ideally anchor overnight when you should have the place to yourself.
+The anchorage is not as exposed as it looks, and is fine even if a gale is blowing, provided it comes from the west.
 If you are bothered, escape across to Gometra.
 McLintock got it right in 1938:

 'Our anchorage was a most intriguing place, surrounded on all sides by islands and barren rocks"

 The Harp rock, only 15 - 20 minutes walk away, is by far the best seabird nesting cliff for viewing in the whole area, it is spectacular.
 Hang on to any small children, the path is narrow in places.
 Take binoculars to look at the thousands of guillemots, razorbills and kittiwakes that nest on it. plus some fulmars too.
 And a camera.
 Lie on the cliffs and look down at the auks swimming underwater.

 And on the way there you cannot miss the incredibly tame puffins nesting on the edge of the cliffs, and the shags snapping at you from their nests beside the path.
 More difficult to track down are the storm petrels which fly in after dark to their nests under your feet, amongst the stones on the beach.
 I believe that Manx shearwaters also nest hereabouts, again only at night.